MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "It's... not about wraiths, is it?
 Kyoko is back in Kazamino to visit her... family."

-"I... want to bake a birthday cake for a friend."
+"I... want to bake a birthday cake for... for a friend."

 "Oh, what type of cake?"